Advice on travelling if you have a stoma

-If you have had a colostomy, ileostomy, urostomy, laryngectomy or tracheostomy, there may be particular issues you need to think about before you travel.
+If you have a urostomy, a colostomy, an ileostomy or a tracheostomy, there may be certain things you need to think about before you travel.

 Your stoma nurse can give you advice about issues such as:

 Having a stoma shouldn’t stop you from travelling, but you may need to plan your trip more carefully.
-It’s important to make sure you have plenty of stoma supplies and that these are carried in your hand luggage.
+It’s important to make sure you have stoma supplies.
+You should divide your stoma supplies between your bags, in case one gets lost.

 Make sure you take enough stoma supplies with you.
 It helps to take more than you think you’ll need, in case you need to change your bag more often than usual or in case you’re away for longer than planned.
 This is especially important if you’re going somewhere with a hot climate.
 Some suppliers will deliver abroad.
 It’s helpful to check whether your supplier offers this service.
 You should store stoma bags in a cool place out of direct sunlight.

 We have more information about living with a stoma.